vinodhkris/Memebot/README.md

 >python insert_memes.py -i <root_directory_with_memes_to_add>

 This should take some time and show you some random outputs with your labels.
-Once it's all run you should see the message : All memes inserted.
-Vanakkam Mahan.
+Once it's all run you should see the message : ""All memes inserted.
+Vanakkam Mahan"".
 Now you can go back to searching and making 130 crores and 76 million meme references.